near/docs/docs/local-setup/running-testnet.md

 * [MacOS](https://docs.docker.com/docker-for-mac/install/)
 * [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

-The following instructions will only work once you're running Docker on your machine.
+The instructions in next section  will only work once you're running Docker on your machine.

-_NOTE: We don't recommend this unless you're contributing to `nearcore` or you know what you're trying to do, but you can run a node without docker by adding the `--nodocker` flag to the start testnet script found below.
-See how to do this under_ [_Compiling and Running Official Node (testnet/betanet) without Docker ](/docs/local-setup/running-testnet)_._
+_NOTE: You can run a node without docker by adding the `--nodocker` flag to the nearup command and specifying the compiled binary path.
+See how to do this under [Compiling and Running Official Node \(TestNet/BetaNet\) without Docker](/docs/local-setup/running-testnet.md#compiling-and-running-official-node-testnetbetanet-without-docker).

-## Running Official Node (testnet/betanet) with Docker
+## Running Official Node (TestNet/BetaNet) with Docker

+We will be using BetaNet for sample commands in the rest of the document.
+If you wish to use TestNet then you can replace the `betanet` on command line with `testnet`.
+BetaNet is the weekly release and TestNet has the stable releases.

-Once nearup and Docker are installed (by following instrcutions in previous section), just run:
+Once `nearup` and Docker are installed (by following instructions in previous section), just run:

 ```
-nearup {testnet, betanet}
+nearup betanet
 ```

-Where `betanet` is the weekly release; `testnet` for the stable releases.

 You will then be prompted for an Account ID.
 You can leave this empty if you would just like to run a node. **Validators should use the account ID of the account you want to stake with:**